wixels/satcap/README.md

 ## Create Admin User
 Initially, you will have to manually add a person to the "backend" to get started.

-All subsuquent users can be added the traditional way on the "People" tab within the admin applciation.
+All subsequent users can be added the traditional way on the "People" tab within the admin application.

 Please see [Data Architecture](#data-architecture) for more information before proceeding to the below steps